tc3-japan/web-scraper/web-scraper-server/README.md

 ### File based purchase history

-- change configure, updating amazon username and password either in configuration file, or through environment variables, or through other way
+- change configure, updating EC sites username and password either in configuration file, or through environment variables, or through other way
 - run though gradle, or jar file
-- check `./logs/amazon` folder, `login-*.html` are initial pages after login and `history-*.json` are purchase histories.
+- check `./logs/<EC-Name>` folder, `login-*.html` are initial pages after login and `history-*.json` are purchase histories.
 - to verify incremental save, edit history json file, remove one order.
 Then rerun application, there should be a new json file containing removed order.

 ### Mysql purchase history

-- change configure, updating mysql connect information, updating amazon username and password changes could be made either in configuration file, or through environment variables, or through other way
+- change configure, updating mysql connect information, updating EC sites username and password changes could be made either in configuration file, or through environment variables, or through other way
 - run though gradle, or jar file
-- check `./logs/amazon` folder, `login-*.html` are initial pages after login and `purchase-history-*.json` are purchase histories pages.
+- check `./logs/<EC-Name>` folder, `login-*.html` are initial pages after login and `purchase-history-*.json` are purchase histories pages.
 - to verify incremental save, delete last record in mysql.
 Then rerun application, there should be one new row containing removed order.

 To connect to mysql in docker, please specify host as `0.0.0.0`, see below: